Ageing: Economics

 As life expectancy rises and birth rates decline in developed countries, the median age rises accordingly.
 According to the United Nations, this process is taking place in nearly every country in the world.
 A rising median age can have significant social and economic implications, as the workforce gets progressively older and the number of old workers and retirees grows relative to the number of young workers.
 Older people generally incur more health-related costs than do younger people in the workplace and can also cost more in worker's compensation and pension liabilities.
 In most developed countries an older workforce is somewhat inevitable.
 In the United States for instance, the Bureau of Labor Statistics estimates that one in four American workers will be 55 or older by 2020.

 Among the most urgent concerns of older persons worldwide is income security.
-This poses challenges for governments with ageing populations to ensure investments in pension systems continues in order to provide economic independence and reduce poverty in old age.
+This poses challenges for governments with ageing populations to ensure investments in pension systems continues to provide economic independence and reduce poverty in old age.
 These challenges vary for developing and developed countries.
 UNFPA stated that, "Sustainability of these systems is of particular concern, particularly in developed countries, while social protection and old-age pension coverage remain a challenge for developing countries, where a large proportion of the labour force is found in the informal sector."

 The global economic crisis has increased financial pressure to ensure economic security and access to health care in old age.
-In order to elevate this pressure "social protection floors must be implemented in order to guarantee income security and access to essential health and social services for all older persons and provide a safety net that contributes to the postponement of disability and prevention of impoverishment in old age".
+To elevate this pressure "social protection floors must be implemented in order to guarantee income security and access to essential health and social services for all older persons and provide a safety net that contributes to the postponement of disability and prevention of impoverishment in old age".